Sholde/mprof/mprof.md

 # DESCRIPTION

 **mprof** is a profiler tool, that profile *MPI* application.
-Currently, the profiling work only in full *MPI* applicatin because *this is not thread safe*.
+Currently, the profiling work only in full *MPI* applicatin because *it is not thread safe*.

 # GENERAL OPTIONS